LeninAsto/FNF-PsychEngine/README.md

 - New cool transicioning
 - If you are in Charting Mode the step, beat, and section will be displayed in gameplay.
 - FPS Counter rework
+- Trace in Game
 - Rework the OutdatedSubstate.hx
+- Rework the FreeplayState.hx
 - More things will continue to be added in the future...

 ### 🤝 Contributions